Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychPowerMate.md

 [PsychPowerMate](PsychPowerMate)('SetBrightness', handle, level);
 -- Change brightness of the LED of the [PowerMate](PowerMate) specified by 'handle'
 to 'level'.
-Level can be between 0 and 255.
-Note: This does not currently
+Level can be between 0 and 255. 'handle' is currently ignored
-work on MS-Windows.
+on Linux.

-Note: Currently 'handle' is ignored, so you can not select which one
-of multiple PowerMate's would get its brightness set and this only
-works reliably for a single [PowerMate](PowerMate).

 [button, dialPos] = [PsychPowerMate](PsychPowerMate)('Get', handle);